bahmutov/cy-api/README.md

 | CYPRESS_API_MESSAGES | true | Show and make call to api server logs |
 | CYPRESS_API_SHOW_CREDENTIALS | false | Show authentication password |

 By default `cy.api` print response in the browser.
-To have the same behaviour as `cy.request` and use `cy.visit` normaly, you need to desactivate `apiDisplayRequest` :
+To have the same behaviour as `cy.request` and use `cy.visit` normally, you need to desactivate `apiDisplayRequest` :

 ```js
 it('my test without displaying request', { apiDisplayRequest: false }, () => {